 The diet of the Centralian Carpet Python consists of mammals and birds.

 The Centralian Carpet Python inhabits dry grassland and scrubland.
-Shelters in caves, rabbit warrens and hallow trees.
+Shelters in caves, rabbit warrens and hollow trees.